 Port of Tillamook Bay Railroad

-The Southern Pacific line over the Coast range had been built between 1906 and 1911.
-But as Southern Pacific began to step away from that line in later years, the Port began operating it from Tillamook to Batterson in 1983.
-When Southern Pacific decided to abandon the operation in 1990, the Port purchased the entire line to Schefflin, with help from the state lottery.
+The Southern Pacific line over the coast range had been built between 1906 and 1911.
+As Southern Pacific Railroad began to step away from that line in later years, the Port began operating it from Tillamook to Batterson in 1983.
+When Southern Pacific decided to abandon the operation in 1990 the Port purchased the entire line to Schefflin with help from state lottery funds.

-It stretched 95 miles from Tillamook, up the coast to Wheeler, then east through the Coast Range to the Portland area.
-It hugged the mountainsides along the Salmonberry River and included river crossings and wooden trestles – some 200 feet high.
+The line stretches from Tillamook up the coast to Wheeler, then east through the coast range to the Portland area.
+It hugs the mountainside along the Salmonberry River and includes river crossings and wooden trestles – some 200 feet high.

-The Port continued operating the railroad until December of 2007, when flood waters from a major storm destroyed large sections of the roadbed in the mountainous area of the Salmonberry River Canyon.
+The Port continued operating the railroad until December 2007 when flood waters from a major storm destroyed large sections of the roadbed in the mountainous area of the Salmonberry River Canyon.
 Prior to the storm, the railroad had hauled freight six days a week, carrying lumber and feed grains.

-Because of the extraordinary expense that would be entailed in rebuilding the damaged rail bed over the mountains, POTB has, instead, opted to use Federal Emergency Management Agency funds to expand and enhance the port’s industrial park and airport facilities.
-For more information, go to our FEMA section.
+Due to the extraordinary expense to rebuild the damaged rail bed, the Port decided to use Federal Emergency Management Agency funds to expand and enhance its industrial park and airport facilities.